How and why this ever happened to me is the post you are about to read.

 My problem with current DSLRs is that they look everything but elegant.
-They are all ugly and remind me of abnormally shaped body builders with protrusions and buttons sticking out the body everywhere.
+They are ugly and remind me of abnormally shaped body builders with protrusions and buttons sticking out the body everywhere.

 For me, DSLRs became the synonym of bad taste.
 There is this category of hobbyist photographers that use DSLRs because they think it makes them look professional.
-They love their big cameras and big lenses and they look horrible — fully equipped like they are going to a war in the jungle.
+They love their big cameras and big lenses and they look horrible — fully equipped like they are going to war in the jungle.

-Long story short, after some flirting with the Pentax K1 and KP — both look relatively decent to me, with their signature accentuated pentaprism — I went for the Nikon Df.
+After some flirting with the Pentax K1 and KP — both look relatively decent to me, with their signature accentuated pentaprism — I went for the Nikon Df.

 Before you accuse me of making this decision based on looks alone, allow me to clarify.